 If we take these four broad markets as a starting point, it’s pretty clear that there are different levels of motivation to buy, the size of problem, and abilities to pay.

 As a layer over the target market, there is also the type of person you’re dealing with.

-Certain demographics have higher disposable income, and they’re the types of personality who are already spending on other health services like massage, PT, supplements, food delivery services etc. This combination of demographics and personality will more likely spend money on coaching with fewer objections – if they can see the value.
+Certain demographics have higher disposable income, and they’re the types of personalities who are already spending on other health services like massage, PT, supplements, food delivery services etc. This combination of demographics and personality will more likely spend money on coaching with fewer objections – if they can see the value.

 Other people have very little disposable income and may be reluctant or simply unable to pay very much for coaching services.
 They’d more likely pursue the medical/Medicare route.

 And regardless of income, some people are penny pinchers, some people have a victim mentality, and some people value health above all else and will do anything to improve it.

 There are a lot of demographic and personality factors that affect someone’s willingness to pay for coaching services, no matter what the price.

 Perceived Value and Pricing Psychology

 Perceived value is a very important factor in setting pricing for health coaching packages and programs.
 A potential client’s mindset is that something must be ‘worth the money’ – meaning it must ‘give me the result I want’ and it also ‘must be proven to work’.